spacetelescope/jdaviz/docs/imviz/displayimages.rst

 Box Zoom and Linked Box Zoom
 ============================

-Linked Box Zoom is an Imviz-specific feature that allows the user to zoom images in multiple different viewers simultaneously, not unlike :ref:`imviz_pan_zoom`.
+Linked Box Zoom is an Imviz-specific feature enabled only when there are multiple viewers that allows the user to zoom images in multiple different viewers simultaneously, not unlike :ref:`imviz_pan_zoom`.

 Single-viewer Box Zoom is also available and is used in a similar way as in other Jdaviz tools.
-To access this option, right-click on the Linked Box Zoom button and left-click on the second option down to select it.
+To access this option when there are multiple viewers, right-click on the Linked Box Zoom button and left-click on the second option down to select it.

 .. _imviz_pan_zoom:

 Pan/Zoom and Linked Pan/Zoom
 ============================

-Linked Pan/Zoom is an Imviz-specific feature that allows the user to pan and zoom images in multiple different viewers simultaneously.
+Linked Pan/Zoom is an Imviz-specific feature enabled only when there are multiple viewers that allows the user to pan and zoom images in multiple different viewers simultaneously.
 This works by matching images based on the way they are linked together.
 Images are linked by pixels on load time, but you can re-link them via WCS using :ref:`imviz-link-control`.

 Single-viewer Pan/Zoom is also available and is used in a similar way as in other Jdaviz tools.
-To access this option, right-click on the Linked Pan/Zoom button and left-click on the second option down to select it.
+To access this option when there are multiple viewers, right-click on the Linked Pan/Zoom button and left-click on the second option down to select it.

 When in either of these modes, clicking on the image will recenter the image to the location under cursor.